John DiStaso

 John Joseph DiStaso (February 18, 1954 – April 21, 2022) was an American political journalist from New Hampshire.

 Early life

 DiStaso was born and raised in Paterson, New Jersey.
 He received a bachelor's degree in English literature from Villanova University in 1975 and a master's degree in communications from William Paterson University in 1979.

 Career

 DiStaso began his career with the New Hampshire Union Leader as a correspondent before becoming a staff reporter in the early 1980s.
 Beginning in 1982, DiStaso wrote the newspaper's political column, "The Granite Status."
 He was particularly well known for his work during the New Hampshire presidential primaries, interviewing and candidates participating in the contest as well as moderating debates, and is also credited with the earliest use of the phrase "Republican in Name Only" in 1992.

-DiStaso was accused of Republican bias in a Columbia Journalism Review article for an interview he conducted with George W. Bush presidential adviser Karl Rove.
+During the 2008 U.S. presidential election, DiStaso was credited with a "definitive interview" with John McCain in which McCain rebutted rumors he was planning to withdraw from the race.
+In 2015, DiStaso was cited as among the first journalists to confirm that Donald Trump was running for president of the United States.